- Researchers believe that some of the brain changes in Alzheimer’s disease (AD) may be caused by inflammation in the brain.

 Two weeks after almost losing his dad, David is admitting Tom to a memory unit close to his home.
 David asked Tom’s doctor about starting his dad on a daily dose of Advil, or ibuprofen, after reading that ibuprofen helps patients with dementia.
 Tom’s doctor informed David that there were no conclusive studies that ibuprofen is beneficial in improving cognitive ability in patients with dementia.
 At this point, without FDA approval, the doctor feels the risks for Tom’s health, far outweigh any potential benefits in trying to treat his dementia in this way.
 Tom’s doctor did point David to a website that provides information on clinical trials for Alzheimer’s disease: http://www.alz.org/research/clinical_trials/find_clinical_trials_trialmatch.asp This site may have a clinical trial that would benefit either his dad’s late stage dementia, or help David prevent development of dementia in the future.
 David decides to let his dad get settled in to his new home before pursuing any new medications or any clinical trials.

 Current research is inconclusive about the benefits of Advil or ibuprofen on the cognitive abilities of individuals with dementia.
 Some of the research is pointing towards prevention of inflammatory changes in the brain that are caused by the plaques and tangles associated with AD, but there has not been enough evidence to draw that conclusion.
-The FDA has approved the use of Advil and ibuprofen for the safe, and effective treatment of mild to moderate pain.
-Until more studies find support for benefits of NSAIDs for dementia, Advil (ibuprofen) is generally not recommended as a dementia treatment.
+However, the FDA has approved the use of Advil and ibuprofen for the safe and effective treatment of mild to moderate pain symptoms.
+Until more studies find support for benefits of NSAIDs for brain health and dementia, Advil (ibuprofen) is generally not recommended as a dementia treatment.
 See our article on dementia treatment for other options that may be more useful.

 - BBC.
 (2015, November 15).
 Health: The hangover that led to the discovery of ibuprofen.
 Retrieved from BBC.com: http://www.bbc.com/news/health-34798438